Champagne Punch Bellini

 1. Champagne, sparkling wine, or prosecco

 That’s it!
 Scoop some sorbet into a glass and fill with champagne.
-Top with a fresh raspberry and you’re done.
+Top with a fresh raspberry and your Champagne Punch Bellini is done.

 Then repeat until the bottle is gone.
 (Or not, remember, wicked hangover.)